-In 2021, the World Health Organization (WHO) revised its health-related air quality limit values, decreasing them to 5 $\mu$ g/m3 for PM2.5 and 10 $\mu$ g/m3 for NO2.
-When applying this to air quality concentrations in the UK, this now means that around 99% of the population is breathing unhealthy and potentially toxic air.
+In 2021, the World Health Organization (WHO) revised its health-related air quality limit values, decreasing them to 5 $\mu$ g/m for PM25 and 10 $\mu$ g/m for NO2 According to analysis of data from 2021-23 on background air pollution, 96% of neighbourhoods in England and Wales are above the WHO guidelines for $PM{25}$ and 53% are above the guidelines for NO25a For Scotland, data from 2022 show that 15% of the population are living in areas that exceed the WHO guidelines for PM2 and $NO{2}^{5b}$ Globally this now means that around 99% of the population is breathing unhealthy and potentially toxic air.
 Studies have also established that adverse health effects of pollutants occur at concentrations even below current air quality limit values.
 Put simply, there are no safe levels of air pollutants, so the more we do to try and improve our air, the better.